-Demographic data of students
+Demographic Data of Students

-Figure 1 shows the participation levels of students from the three studied universities.
-From Figure 1, most of the students came from BELLSTECH (44%) and FUNNAB (41%), while the least came from TASUED (15%).
-Figure 2 shows the discipline of the study of student respondents.
-Figure 2 shows that most students studied engineering (46%) and social science/ management (26%).
+Figure 1 shows the percentages of participation from the three studied universities.
+As shown in Figure 1, most of the students came from BELLSTECH (44%) and FUNNAB (41%), while the least came from TASUED (15%).
+Figure 2 shows which academic disciplines the students are in and the results show that most students studied engineering (46%) and social science/management (26%).
 The level of study is shown in Figure 3.
-In Figure 3, most of the students are in 100 level (37%) and 200 and 200 levels (27%), respectively.
-The discipline and level of studies analysed here highlight the discipline and level with dominance statistics in the present paper.
+In Figure 3, most of the students are in Level 100 (37%) and Levels 200 and 300 (27%), respectively.